What is a hearing aid?

 Thank you for the privilege to work with your family, and thank you for both protecting your children and making our community safer.

 Additional questions?
-Contact us at Harbor Audiology & Hearing Services Inc., with locations in Gig Harbor, Sequim, Silverdale and Tacoma, Port Angeles, Bainbridge Island, Washington today.
+Contact us at Harbor Audiology & Hearing Services Inc., with locations in Gig Harbor, Sequim, Silverdale, Tacoma, Port Angeles, Bainbridge Island, and Vancouver, Washington today.